Fort St. John Hospital Foundation

 - Personal information collected for the purposes above may also be used for specific research purposes including but not necessarily limited to demographic type research.

-- Partnerships: The Foundation has, from time-to-time, partnership arrangements with for-profit businesses and corporations.
+- The Foundation has, from time-to-time, partnership arrangements with for-profit businesses and corporations.
 The Foundation will only disclose the following information to these partners: name, name of spouse, mailing address, telephone number, last donation date, donation amount (in ranges of $100 increments only) and email address unless otherwise authorized by the individual.

 - The Foundation will endeavour throughout its normal course of activities to advise donors and potential donors of the purpose for the collection of the data requested at the time of collection or by reference to our web site at www.fsjhospitalfoundation.ca.
 We will further endeavour to ensure that all collectors of the personal information are familiar with the potential use of the personal data.
-All personal data collected by the Foundation shall be maintained in its office listed on our web site or a secure location approved by the Board of Directors.
+All personal data collected by the Foundation shall be maintained in its office or a secure location approved by the Board of Directors.

 - The Foundation will request individual permission for the use of any personal data collected which is extraneous to that which has been identified above, unless said the use is authorized by law.

-- In addition to using personal information for the above charitable purposes, the Foundation may from time to time wish to use donor name, address and contact information for the purposes of providing promotional opportunities, including by providing the information to other third parties who the Foundation believes provide services or goods that may be of interest to you.
+- In addition to using personal information for the above charitable purposes, the Foundation may from time to time wish to use a donor name, address and contact information for the purposes of providing promotional opportunities, including by providing the information to other third parties who the Foundation believes provide services or goods that may be of interest to you.
 The Foundation and any such third parties may contact you to with promotions or to provide further information and communications updates.
 The Foundation will provide an opportunity for the member to consent to these opportunities during the Foundation’s ongoing activities.
 If you consent but later wish to opt out of this use of information later, you may do so by contacting us as described at Section 3d below.

-- The Foundation does not request, collect or have access to medical records, medical history or medical forms of individuals collected by the Fort St. John Hospital and Peace Villa Facility.
+- The Foundation does not request, collect or have access to medical records, medical history or medical forms of individuals collected by the Fort John Hospital and Peace Villa Facility.

-- If at any time you wish to withdraw your consent to the use of your information for any purposes, you may do so by contacting the Privacy Officer for the Fort St. John Hospital Foundation.
+- If at any time you wish to withdraw your consent of the use of your information for any purposes, you may do so by contacting the Privacy Officer for the Fort St. John Hospital Foundation.
 We will do our best to accommodate your request in a timely fashion without diminishing the services we provide to you.
 We will explain to you the impact of your withdrawal on any services we provide to you.

 - The Foundation may collect personal information without consent where reasonable to do so and where permitted by law.